 Collectively, these German emigrants comprised the largest non-British European migration to the American Colonies before the Revolution.
 What we now know as Germany was, before 1871, the Holy Roman Empire.
 It was a fractious collection of over 70 mini-states, not an empire at all.
 Poverty, overpopulation, religious strife, internecine warfare provided the impetus for tens of thousands to emigrate.

 In public school English migration is epitomized by the simplistic, sanitized narrative of "The Pilgrims" of Plymouth Massachusetts, neatly packaged as the birth of our nation.
 This tumultuous period in England's history would send waves of migrants to the American Colonies, each a different group to different colonies for different reasons.
 They would become most numerous European nationality to populate the North American Colonies.
 The primary migrations among these are illustrated in this print.

 Also known as Giclée (zhe-clay) printing, these graphics are printed to order with archival inks on Hahnemühle Photo Rag 308 Archival Paper, a thicker, natural white, slightly textural,100% cotton stock which enhances the period style of the images.
 Founded in 1584, Hahnemühle Fine Art Papers are regarded as top of the line, museum-quality paper.
 One characteristic of archival inks and papers is longevity.
 If properly cared for, these resist fading, discoloration and aging in general for many decades – up to a century according to some sources.

 These graphics are available to educational and non-profit organizations for digital usage free of charge.
-The Scots-Irish/Highland immigration graphic has been reproduced both in print and online by The Scotsman (Scotland's national newspaper), clans MacMillan, MacLean and Forbes.
-It has also been employed as a visual aid in classes at universities on both sides of the Pond including Edinburgh University, museums and in presentations by numerous genealogists.
+The Scots-Irish/Highland immigration graphic has been reproduced both in print and online by The Scotsman (Scotland's national newspaper) and clans MacMillan, MacLean and Forbes.
+It has also been employed as a visual aid in classes at universities on both sides of the Pond including Edinburgh University, museums and in presentations by historical societies and numerous genealogists.
 Please email Mike McMillen if you have any questions or would like to request usage.